TinEye/tineye-services-nodejs/README.md

 matchengine = new MatchEngine('user_name', 'password', 'company_name', 'url');
 ```
 ### Methods
-Below are methods available for MatchEngine, for more information on parameters and responses go to https://services.tineye.com/developers/matchengine/
+Below are methods available for MatchEngine, for more information on parameters and responses go to https://services.tineye.com/developers/matchengine/ .
 #### Add URL
 Note.
-Only one image can be added at a time (see[ Adding, Deleting or Updating Images ](#adding-deleteing-or-updating-an-image))
+Only one image can be added at a time (see[ Adding, Deleting or Updating Images ](#adding-deleteing-or-updating-an-image)).
 ```node
 /**
  * Add an image to an image collection